rupl/chrisruppel.com/about/site.md

 permalink: /about/site/
 ---

+**This site does not store any information about you as a visitor.**

+If you submit a webmention, your interaction is dutifully recorded at your request.
+If you view an embedded map, those third parties probably store information about you.
+All images and video are self-hosted.

 ### Tech

-* **Gulp** for task manager for development and parts of deployment.
-* **Sass** for light preprocessing of CSS.
 * **Eleventy** for static site generation.
 * **Mapbox** for displaying maps and GPS data.
 * **GitHub** for code hosting and deployment.
 * **Netlify** for web hosting and deployment.
-* **S3** for image hosting.

-**This site does not store any information about you as a visitor.** If you submit a webmention, your interaction is dutifully recorded at your request.
-If you view an embedded map, those third parties probably store information about you.
-All images and video are self-hosted.

 ### Content

-All original content is licensed [CC BY-NC-SA 3.0 US](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).
-Basically, you're free to use or remix the content, but give me visible credit on your copy.
+All original content is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Basically, you're free to use or remix the content for non-commercial purposes, but give me visible credit on your copy.

 ### Code